 “We build our careers in isolation.
 I was a CFO and I did it on my own.
-But in your second half community becomes much more important.
+But in your next season, community becomes much more important.
 There’s such an instant connection when you say ‘I did Halftime.’” – Lisa Payne, Halftime Alum

 Halftime is a time to re-calibrate, to determine a new score card, and to build a future of profound impact.
 First, you must get clear on where you are headed.
 But then what?

-After you gain clarity on your second half focus, how do you live it out?
+After you gain clarity on your focus, how do you live it out?

 And – how can you ensure it is sustainable?

 That connection can begin in your Halftime Program, with a cohort of peers and a coach to discern your calling more easily and gain confirmation on your direction.

 But once you’ve discerned your calling, you’ll want to ask, “Who shares a similar calling and is already making an impact?”

 Therein lies some of the greatest value of belonging to the larger Halftime network.